-- To receive an academic accommodation, students should provide documentation to any or all of the following programs: the Office of Disability Services, College Program for Students with Autism Spectrum Disorders, Higher Education for Learning Problems (HELP) Center and/or Buck Harless Student-Athlete Program Office. - 2.
-Disability Services will notify the Vice President for Schools of Nursing and Health Professions (VPSONHP) at St. Mary's Center for Education, appropriate program director, or the Academic Support Coordinator for the School of Nursing outlining the recommended academic accommodation(s) the student will need. - 3.
-The VPSONHP or designee at SMMC Center for Education will meet with the student to discuss how the accommodation(s) requested will be provided.
-For more information, please visit http://www.marshall.edu/disabled or contact Marshall University Office of Disability Services. - 4.
+- 1. To receive an academic accommodation, students should provide documentation to any or all of the following programs: the Office of Accessibility and Accommodations, College Program for Students with Autism Spectrum Disorders, Higher Education for Learning Problems (HELP) Center and/or Buck Harless Student-Athlete Program Office. - 2.
+The Office of Accessibility and Accommodations will notify the appropriate program director or coordinator at St. Mary's Center for Education, or the Academic Support Coordinator for the School of Nursing outlining the recommended academic accommodation(s) the student will need. - 3.
+The appropriate program director or coordinator at SMMC Center for Education or the Academic Support Coordinator for the School of Nursing will meet with the student to discuss how the accommodation(s) requested will be provided.
+For more information, please visit https://marshall.edu/accessibility or contact Marshall University Office of Accessibility and Accommodations. - 4.
 The VPSONHP or designee will then notify the appropriate faculty members of the needed accommodations. - 5.
 The student is responsible for meeting with the faculty members to discuss how the accommodations will be provided. - 6.
 ESL (English as Second Language) students will be offered a private room and extended time for testing.